 Lucky vs. Yeti

-While the 2020 season hit some road blocks due to Covid-19, sixty teams made the journey to Califorina in October 2020 to battle for glory.
-You can watch the action starting Thursday, December 3rd, 2020 on Discovery Channel.
+While the 2020 season hit some road blocks due to Covid-19, sixty teams made the journey to California in October 2020 to battle for glory.
+You can watch all those battles on Discovery Channel +.

 1) What is Battlebots?

 Battlebots is the UFC of robot-to-robot combat, where mass destruction, carnage, and mayhem can happen in every match.

 Competitors in Battlebots are teams made of up a mixture of product design, engineering, software, electronics and robot enthusiasts who design, build and test their robots.

 Over the past 20 years, Battlebots has amassed thousands of passionate fans, fierce competitor rivalry and dozens of remote-controlled robots built for destruction.

 Battlebots has been around since 1997 but has gone through a variety of organization changes, starts, and stops.
 The current version of Battlebots is an offshoot of the original American version called Robot Wars.

 Each match is three minutes long where two robots go head-to-head intent on immobilizing and destroying one another.

 The matches take place inside the 48’ x 48’ arena, equipped with safety precautions to protect the audience, referees and drivers from flying shrapnel, fire and charging robots.
 The arena has a steel floor, steel-framed walls and a bulletproof polycarbonate plastic roof.